How to Calculate Payback Period in Excel (With Easy Steps)

 calculate payback period in excel

-• Now, go to Insert Line Chart 2-D Line Chart with Markers.
+• Go to Insert, select Line Chart, and choose 2-D Line Chart with Markers.

 calculate payback period in excel